COMPETING IN PAGEANTS

 What does preparing for a pageant mean?

 Preparations vary from system to system and what you want to get out of competing.
 While my overriding goal is to represent the UK at the finals (which means winning the UK title first) a title is not the only thing I want to get out of competing.
 If that's all you want from competing you will never truly win and you will miss so many good things.
-I have met some amazing friends, built confidence, learnt to dress my body type, improved my interview skills and much more.
-I've also raised around £3000 for The Christie (Galaxy UK's chosen charity) and supported many other charities and community events.
+I have met some amazing friends, built confidence, learned to dress my body type, improved my interview skills, and much more.
+I've also raised over £4500 for The Christie Charity and supported many other charities and community events.
 Charity and community is a big part of it for me.
 But this took up so much time when I competed before.
 Then it was time away from the sofa or at worst my other half.
 Now it would mean time away from my daughter and I am just not game for that.
-In fact, I'm writing this while she has a blast running around the little soft play at our gym.
 So I will be looking for child-friendly appearances and aiming for one or two big charity events instead of the many smaller ones of the past.